developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 * **Broadcast Intent**

 When Intent delivery is sent via Broadcast Intent, DataWedge sets the **Receiver foreground flag** `Intent.FLAG_RECEIVER_FOREGROUND` in the broadcast Intent, giving the broadcast recipient permission to run at foreground priority with a shorter timeout interval.
-This flag is set only when Intent delivery is set to Broadcast Intent.
+This flag is set only when Intent delivery is set to Broadcast Intent. **Note: Use this flag only if delays are seen in delivery of Intents immediately following device boot-up**.

-**NOTE**: This flag must be enabled when broadcast Intents are not received to the application for sometime after rebooting the device.

 ####Decode-related data
 The decode-related data added to an Intent bundle can be retrieved using the followng calls: